Scholarship Fuels Freshman Experience

-Kristen doesn’t speak French, but this summer she is boldly exploring the Champagne region’s cultural treasures and France’s textile capital while enjoying the Université de Technologie de Troyes’ modern campus.
+Kristen doesn’t speak French, but she had the opportunity to boldly explore the Champagne region’s cultural treasures and France’s textile capital while enjoying the Université de Technologie de Troyes’ modern campus.

 UB was her first choice for college from an early age.
 She had always excelled in school and had set her sights on a research career in chemistry.
 During high school, she participated in UB’s Interdisciplinary Science and Engineering Partnership, working with faculty and graduate students in a chemistry laboratory.
 The level of faculty engagement she experienced impressed her, and she was enticed by the comparative affordability of UB.
 At the same time, the commuting experience during her internship made her determined to live on campus, despite the additional expense.
 She was convinced that the level of involvement and success she was seeking would require the residential experience.

 While applying to UB, a UB student researcher in biological sciences told her about the scholarship opportunity through the College of Arts and Sciences.
 When she was selected, she reflected again on the supportive academic community that she learned includes alumni as well.